threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 6. [ERC20 Interaction](#erc20-interaction): send coins to an ERC20 address and register a TFT address as ERC20 Withdrawel addresses
 7. [Coin Minting](#coin-minting): a subsection devoted to the coin minters of the network
 8. [Examples](#examples): examples that show how to use the TFChain client as a library
+9. [Capacity reservation](#capacity-reservation): reserve and deploy some workloads on the TF grid

 ### Client